-Since declination usually changes very slowly, Gemini does not use an internal timer for Dec.
-Instead, Gemini calculates (or is told by a computer) the number of RA steps to be done for each Dec. step.
-Positive DEC rates mean that the Dec. values are getting higher with time.
+Positive Dec. rates mean that the Dec. values are getting higher with time.
 Upon reaching the pole, the direction will not be changed.
 After crossing the pole, Dec. will decrease.

 The Comet/User Defined tracking values are preserved as long as the Gemini is not powered down.
-The programmed rate can be activated again (after another tracking rate was used) with the "Setup $\rightarrow$ Mount Parameter $\rightarrow$ Tracking Speed $\rightarrow$ Comet/User Def $\rightarrow$ Activate" menu item.
+The programmed rate can be activated again (after another tracking rate was used) with the "Setup→Mount Parameter→Tracking Speed→Comet Tracking→Activate" menu item.
 If the Gemini was powered down while in Comet/User Defined tracking mode, it will start up in Sidereal mode.